Is it cheaper to book hotels through aggregator websites or directly on the hotel’s website?

 How do aggregator sites work?

-Why do hotels cooperate with aggregator sites?
+Why do hotels cooperate with Booking and other aggregator sites?

 Price difference: myth or reality